awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 }
 ```

 After you have registered a task definition with the `awslogs` log driver in a container definition log configuration, you can run a task or create a service with that task definition to start sending logs to CloudWatch Logs\.
-For more information, see [Run a standalone task](ecs_run_task.md) and [Creating an Amazon ECS service](create-service.md)\.
+For more information, see [Run a standalone task in the classic Amazon ECS console](ecs_run_task.md) and [Creating an Amazon ECS service in the classic console](create-service.md)\.

 ## Viewing awslogs container logs in CloudWatch Logs<a name="viewing_awslogs"></a>